zenarcher007/PodOnDemand/README.md

 # PodOnDemand
+_This is a displayable copy of the software used internally at Knox College; currently, this may not be up to date, or may be lacking documentation_.

+<br><br>

-Kubernetes service for user SSH pods
+Kubernetes service for user-isolated containerized SSH environments